makersacademy/chitter-challenge/README.md

 Logging in and out of chitter needs sessions enabled.
 Need to store the user_id in the session variable and access that session variable for each route.
 Routes needed for this step are get '/sessions/new', post '/sessions' and get '/sessions/destroy'

 User Story 7:\
-I have enabled tagging in a post but have not got as far as initiating an email sent automatically to the tagged user.
+I have enabled tagging one user only in a post but have not got as far as initiating an email sent automatically to the tagged user.